 Neurologic diseases such as multiple sclerosis and Parkinson’s disease may contribute to the development of this condition.
 Pelvic trauma may also be responsible for urge urinary incontinence in some cases.

 When the bladder emptying function becomes inefficient, it may sometimes cause involuntary dribbling of urine.
-This is known as overflow, and the symptoms are not very different from that of stress incontinence.
-This condition may occur due to an enlarged prostate, neurological damage, or diseases such as diabetes, spinal cord injury, Multiple Sclerosis, or Parkinson’s disease.
+We call this an overflow, and the symptoms are not very different from that of stress incontinence.
+This condition may occur due to an enlarged prostate or neurological damage.
+Also due to diseases such as diabetes, spinal cord injury, Multiple Sclerosis, or Parkinson’s disease.

 Sometimes urine loss may occur involuntarily, but the condition may not be associated with any problem or pathology of the urinary system.
-Functional urinary incontinence in males may be associated with brain injury, Alzheimer’s disease, paralysis, or another type of physical or cognitive impairment.
+Functional urinary incontinence in males can have an association with brain injury, Alzheimer’s disease, paralysis, or another type of physical or cognitive impairment.

-Reflex incontinence, also known as the spastic bladder, occurs when your bladder accumulates urine and an involuntary reflex leads to its contraction when you try to empty it.
-This condition usually develops when an injury to the spinal cord occurs above the area that is medically known as the “T12” level.
+Reflex incontinence, also known as the spastic bladder, occurs when your bladder accumulates urine.
+And then an involuntary reflex leads to its contraction when you try to empty it.
+This condition usually develops when an injury to the spinal cord occurs.
+The injury is usually above the area that we know in medicine as the “T12” level.